 Tracx’s lead capture form is straightforward and easy to fill out:

-Remember, your prospects can arrive at your landing page a variety of ways (clicking a search ad, display ad, social media post, email link, etc.).
-And even though message matching plays a key role in getting them to convert, just because they arrived at your page does not mean they will convert on your offer.
-Your landing page must include the optimized elements in this chapter to get your prospects to act on your conversion goal.
+Remember, your prospects can arrive at your post-click landing page in a variety of ways (clicking a search ad, display ad, social media post, email link, etc.).
+And even though message matching plays a key role in getting them to convert, just because they arrived on your page does not mean they will convert on your offer.
+Your post-click landing page must include the optimized elements in this chapter to get your prospects to act on your conversion goal.